JordanPedersen/jp_lc-marcedit/_episodes/04-working-in-the-MarcEditor.md

 Maybe talk about appending.

-# Batch mode
+## Downloading using batch mode

-To be most efficient, we will often want to download records in groups.
+To be efficient, we will often want to download records in groups.
+For example, sometimes we might have a list of ISBNs from a publishers and we want to check out the record quality of what we've loaded, because they are offering to sell us better records.

 Because we have a file called "Mcwhinney", I'm going to download a batch of records about horses and medicine (their subject contains "horse" or "medicine").
 To do this we'll switch to searching by subject, and we'll use the file that is shared as our input.

 We'll need to set the download path again.
 I'll save mine on my desktop and call it "horse_batch".
 Our other unicode settings will stay the same.
 If we keep our record limit to 20, we will only take the first 20 results from each search.
-We can download larger batches, but for our workshop today we'll stick to our 40 records (20 with the subject horse, 20 with the subject medicine).
+We can download much larger batches, but for our workshop today we'll stick to our 40 records (20 with the subject horse, 20 with the subject medicine) for the sake of time.